auto-differentiation/xad/docs/ref/jit.md

 !!! note "Compile-time feature flag"

-    The JIT API is only available when XAD is compiled with `XAD_ENABLE_JIT`.
+    The JIT API is only available when XAD is compiled with `XAD_ENABLE_CODEGEN`.
     This is a compile-time configuration (it is compiled into the library).

 ## Main building blocks